Is Agadir Worth Visiting? 8 Reasons to Add Agadir to Your Morocco Itinerary

 It’s a great place to learn about Amazigh culture

 As Morocco’s "capital of Amazigh culture," Agadir is one of the few places in the country where the Tamazight language is spoken by more than half the local population.
-Throughout the year, this city celebrates its Amazigh traditions with a lively calendar of cultural festivals and music celebrations, the most prominent being the grand New Year festivities on January 13th.
+Throughout the year, this city celebrates its Amazigh traditions with a lively calendar of cultural festivals and music celebrations, the most prominent being the Amazigh New Year festivities on January 13th.

+Interested in Agadir's cultural offerings?
 You can learn more about Agadir’s best museums here.

 Is Agadir worth visiting?